samruddhi010/Real-time-Object-2-D-Recognition/README.md

- Project 3: Real-time Object 2-D Recognition :This project was an introduction to object detection through a series of computer vision techniques learned in the Class.
+ # Project 3: Real-time Object 2-D Recognition :

+ This project was an introduction to object detection through a series of computer vision techniques learned in the Class.
 These techniques included thresholding, morphological operations, connected component labeling, feature extraction, euclidean distance, KNN.

 1.Links/URLs to video created.